Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Biology/Protein.md

 Response to chemical stimuli

-> [!example] Receptors in the membrane of a nerve cell detect signaling molecules from other nerve cells.
+> [!example] Receptors in the membrane of a nerve cell detect signalling molecules from other nerve cells.

 ### Enzymatic